Corebrum/corebrum-examples/task_definitions/general/README.md

 # General Task Examples

 This directory contains general-purpose task examples that demonstrate various Corebrum features and don't fit into specific technology categories.
+One-shot tasks receive inputs as an injected `inputs` object; print a single JSON line to STDOUT for results.

 ## Examples